Pyrdacor/Ambermoon/FileSpecs/EventData.md

 **Note:** For condition 22, the object index gives the [transport type](Enumerations/TravelType.md).
 But 0 is special and means "any".

 **Note:** For condition 23, the object index gives the cursors as bit flags.
 Bit 0 is hand, bit 1 is eye and bit 2 is mouth.

+**Note:** In **Ambermoon Advanced** the word at offset 0x4 specifies which ailments are not allowed for the "Party member present" condition.
+It is not used for any other condition or in the original.
+The word specifies a bit for each ailment, see [here](Enumerations/Ailments.md).

 ## Action event (0x0E / 14)